borvelt/redux-peach/ReadMe.md

 `redux-peach` have both of this we can handle actions with two or more functions to run, with same action name and clean scaffold in addition you can use redux middlewares every where you want and it's very simple.

 ## Use case
-  This library not written to use for specific frameworks like reactjs, vue, angular or etc. This can globaly use for javascript projects.
+  This is multi purpose library and not written to use for specific frameworks like reactjs, vue, angular or etc. This can globaly use for javascript projects.
 ## Concepts

 ### Enhancers